denisecase/datafun-00-python-virtual-env/README.md

 Verify your terminal prompt changes, indicating that you are now working within your virtual environment.

-## Step 3: Install Project Dependencies Indiv
+## Step 3: Install Project Dependencies

 With the virtual environment active, you can install the required packages for your project.
 What you install is specific to your project.